Azure/Azure-Sentinel/Solutions/Servicenow/Playbooks/SNOW-CreateAndUpdateIncident/readme.md

 # SNOW-CreateAndUpdateIncident
 author: Benjamin Kovacevic

-This playbook will create or update incident in SNOW.
+This playbook will create or update incident in ServiceNow (SNOW).
 When incident is created, playbook will run and create incident in SNOW.
 When incident is updated, playbook will run and add update to comment section.
 When incident is closed, playbook will run and close incident in SNOW.

 # Prerequisites